 Depreciation is an especially easy figure to miss in your calculations as some cars hold their value better than others and you may be able to benefit from that when you sell the car.
 However, if you have underestimated the depreciation calculation, you may not get back as much as you hoped for, ultimately costing you more than you expected.
 Brand new cars tend to depreciate more than used cars, losing the most value most quickly in the first three years.

-The Money Advice Service has a great tool for calculating all of these costs.
+Money Helper has a great tool for calculating all of these costs.
 If the car is five years old or less, you only need its registration number, but you can add details manually too.

 Knowing how much something costs isn’t the same as whether you can afford it and there are many ways to finance a car, from a personal loan to specialist car financing packages.
 Make sure you know the differences between each and how that will affect the various ways in which fees and interest can be charged and when.